Find answers to common questions about Project Infinity X

 We support a wide range of devices from various manufacturers including Google Pixel, OnePlus, Xiaomi, Samsung, and more.
 Check our downloads page for the complete list of officially supported devices.

 Yes!
-Project Infinity X is completely free and open-source as per GPL v3 compliance.
+Project Infinity X is completely free and open-source as per "Apache-2.0" compliance.
 We believe in providing quality software without any cost barriers.

 We provide regular monthly updates with security patches, bug fixes, and new features suggested by users.
 Critical hotfix builds may be released more frequently as needed.